dhawaldawar/NYTimesTestAPP/README.md

-## Build and run the code:
-I have not included any libraries from Cocoapods or Carthage hence building and running of the code is straight forward.
-Please open the project in xCode and click run that you will see at top right corner in your xCode.

-Here is the tool and language version used to create the APP: xCode 9.4.1
-Swift 4

 ## Project Architecture:
 To develop this project I have followed MVVM - C architecture, here C is configurator where I created all the dependencies and injected them in concerned places.
 Here I have followed Protocol Oriented Programming concept introduced by Apple which is very efficient, therefore for every View, ViewModel, API etc I have created Protocols so that I could create mock objects for any class by implementing them which are helpful to write unit test cases.